 The MB distribution is a near-capacity-achieving input distribution for the SC channel obtained by sampling and normalizing a continuous Gaussian distribution [46].
 There are conditions on the constellation points at which the continuous Gaussian distribution is sampled to ensure the resulting MB distribution is both separable and has pairwise symmetry.

 Separability of a multi-variate distribution refers to its ability to be expressed as a product of distributions for the individual variables.
 An N-D MB distribution is separable into the product of N identically distributed 1-D MB distributions provided the sampling constellation is described as the N-fold Cartesian product of a 1-D constellation [46].
-In the remainder of Sec.
-V, we assume that a continuous distribution is sampled using a constellation.
+In the remainder of Section V, we assume that a continuous distribution is sampled using a constellation formed by the N-fold Cartesian product of a 1-D constellation.
 The pairwise symmetry of the MB distribution is guaranteed provided the sampling constellation has bipolar symmetry.
-In the remainder of Sec.
-V, we assume that when the underlying continuous distribution has bipolar symmetry, the sampling constellation has bipolar symmetry.
+In the remainder of Section V, we assume that when the underlying continuous distribution has bipolar symmetry, the sampling constellation has bipolar symmetry.